philou/philou.github.com/source/_posts/2016-01-08-how-to-write-good-performance-stories.markdown

 keywords: "Agile, Stories, Performance, Performance Stories, Uncertainty"
 description: "The pitfalls and a guide about how to write performance stories in an uncertain context"
 ---
-If you're having difficulties writing good performance related stories for your projet, that's no surprise !
+If you're having difficulties writing good performance related stories for your project, that's no surprise !
 We've been through the same troubles and we found a way that works a lot better.

 {% img center /imgs/2016-01-08-how-to-write-good-performance-stories/speed.jpg A Mb speed counter %}